ivanitlearning/learning-k8s/Qns.md

 7. What exactly is `--leader-elect` used for in custom scheduler?
 How do I use it?

+   1. The custom scheduler needs to have `--leader-elect=false` before it can be used to schedule pods.
+If not pods with schedulerName specified gets stuck in Pending.

 8. Is there a way to upgrade kubeadm and kubelet on worker nodes without SSH to it from master?

 9. Why are there extra steps in the solution demo for `etcdctl snapshot restore` not mentioned in the lecture?